hyprnz/layered-testing/README.md

 You should then see an output telling you the tests have passed:

 ```
+[18:02:59] Using gulpfile ~/github/layered-testing/gulpfile.js
-   [14:06:37] Starting 'clean'...
+[18:02:59] Starting 'clean'...
-   [14:06:37] Finished 'clean' after 10 ms
+[18:02:59] Finished 'clean' after 12 ms
-   [14:06:37] Starting 'compile'...
+[18:02:59] Starting 'compile'...
-   [14:06:38] Finished 'compile' after 1.34 s
+[18:03:00] Finished 'compile' after 1.34 s
-   [14:06:38] Starting 'tests'...
+[18:03:00] Starting 'tests'...

   LegacyCalculator
     calculate
       ✓ empty
       ✓ with one date
       ✓ with many dates

   LegacyCalculator
     calculate
       ✓ empty
       ✓ with one date
       ✓ with many dates

-     WeekCounter
+  DateTime
     oneWeek
       ✓ one week later
     withinOneWeekFromStart
       ✓ no dates
       ✓ same date
       ✓ just after now
       ✓ exactly one week later
       ✓ more than one week later
       ✓ with many dates

   LegacyCalculator integration
     calculate
       ✓ empty
       ✓ with one date
       ✓ with many dates

   LegacyCalculator mock example
     calculate
       ✓ make

   PlannedStartMaker
     make
       ✓ empty
       ✓ with one valid date in second week
     count
       ✓ empty
       ✓ with one valid date in second week
       ✓ with one valid date in first and second week

   22 passing (24ms)
 ```